US seeks to expel Russian mercenaries from Sudan, Libya

 Wagner mercenaries are not operating in a combat role in Sudan, officials said.
 The group, which has dozens of operatives in the country, provides military and intelligence training, as well as surveillance and protection of sites and top officials.

-Two companies have been sanctioned by the U.S. Department of Treasury for acting as fronts for Wagner’s mining activities — Meroe Gold, a Sudanese gold mining firm, and its owner, the Russian-based M Invest firm.
-Prigozhin owns or controls both, according to the Treasury.
+Two companies have been sanctioned by the U.S. Treasury Department for acting as fronts for Wagner’s mining activities — Meroe Gold, a Sudanese gold mining firm, and its owner, the Russian-based M Invest firm.
+Prigozhin owns or controls both, according to the Treasury Department.
 Despite sanctions, Meroe Gold is still operating across Sudan.

 The Russian mercenaries helped the paramilitary force consolidate its influence not only in the country’s far-flung regions, but also in the capital of Khartoum, where it helps run pro-RSF social media pages.